 While smart contracts are still a relatively new technology, several use cases for them have already emerged.

-Perhaps the most obvious arena for smart contracts is, well, money.
-After all, cryptocurrency is used as just that, a currency, and finance often consists of contracts between two parties surrounding the exchange of money over time.
+Perhaps the most obvious arena for smart contracts is finance, as finance often consists of contracts between two parties regarding the exchange of money over time.

 Think of a typical loan payment, it’s a contract under which one party provides another with a certain amount of money and the other party agrees to transfer money back to the first party at certain dates and in certain amounts, if the borrower does not pay the lender, the lending party can commence legal action against the borrower.